Parsley and Walnut Pesto ~ A Recipe from the Winter Herb Garden

 Preparation & Method

 Wash your parsley and remove thick, woody stems.
+Dry your parsley, so your pesto isn’t full of water.
 Have you ever used a salad spinner?
 It’s one of my MUST have kitchen tools for any gardener.
 We have this one, but any salad spinner will make quick work of washing and drying your harvests.

 Some stems are fine, but the thicker stalks really create a fibrous product, so I just compost those.
 In our home, nothing truly “goes to waste” because we put inedible or past-due vegetables in our compost bin.
-You can read more in Compost Tumbling Basics.
+You can about our composting efforts in Compost Tumbling Basics.

 Add your parsley to a blender or food processor.
 Don’t blend yet!